How to pronounce Y and LL in Spanish: Yeísmo and Lleísmo

 First, the letter y has two names: either ye or i griega.
 I griega translates as Greek i, in contrast with the i latina which is another name for the letter i.

-The double l in Spanish is considered a letter on its own, so ll is known as doble ele.
+The double l in Spanish is sometimes even considered a letter on its own, with ll known as doble ele.

 Yeísmo vs Lleísmo